Bags Packed, Mail Stopped, Doors Locked, Heading to Manzanita Beach --

 Terrific for little ones, but I've even seen returning kids now in their teenage years grab adult sized shovels and go to work.
 With really BIG dams.
 As a side note, bring boots and rain gear if the weather is inclement.
 Kids love to dig away on misty days without a care for the rain.

-Want join in the digging fun?
-You’ll find clear instructions for digging for clams in nearby Wheeler here.
-Don’t worry, you can rent a clam gun at Cannon Beach Surf (see link below).
-Hint – it’s not really a gun!
+Want to join in the digging fun?
+Dig clams in Manzanita Beach and around the coastal area.
+There's plentiful information about Oregon clam season and instructions for digging for clams in nearby Wheeler.
+Don't worry, you can rent a clam gun at Cleanline Surf in Cannon Beach.
+Hint - it's not really a gun!

 #2 - Get Back To Nature

-Oswald West is famous for it’s easy hiking trails, towering evergreens and incredible views.
-A half mile walk west of the parking area, you’ll find the locally famous Short Sand Beach, a terrific beach for watching surfers, tide pooling, exploring, and just plain fun.
+Oswald West State Park is famous for its easy hiking trails, towering evergreens and incredible views.
+A half mile walk west of the parking area, you'll find the locally famous Short Sand Beach, a terrific beach for watching surfers, tide pooling, exploring, and just plain fun.

 Pack a picnic and spend a sunny afternoon enjoying the beach.
 For those kids or families interested in learning to surf, most beginner lessons are taught here at Short Sand Beach (see below).